EDDiscovery/EDDiscovery/EDDIcons/Controls/readme.txt

 5. Open the resource file in Fakes to view the icons
 6. Drag the icon from the folder into the resource view to add it.
+7. Rename, in the resource editor, the resource entry so its not generic if required - add on a prefix

 Controls.Designer.CS should have: